8 Steps to Take if You are Involved in a Bicycle Accident

 Read tips for successful cycling in Florida from the Florida Bicycling Association.We can Help With a Bicycle or Other Vehicle Accident

 If you or a family member has been injured in a bicycle or car accident or by any other personal injury, please contact us immediately.
 Our experienced attorneys have the right expertise to fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.